 Spring is here!
 After a long winter, it’s finally time to garden.
 As usual, the Morris Arboretum Plant Sale will have a fabulous selection to satisfy all your planting needs.
 Unusual annuals, new perennial cultivars, fabulous woody plants and heirloom roses will make this Plant Sale one you won’t want to miss!

 Arboretum staff offer expertise you won’t find anywhere else.
 Professional horticulturists will be on hand throughout the sale to answer your questions and make recommendations for your home garden.
 Look for the folks in the red aprons!

-Bring your membership card, wallet and wagons.
+Bring your membership card, your wallet and a wagon.
 Shop early for the best selection.
 All members save 10% on their entire Plant Sale purchase and choose a free dividend plant.
-Holly members ($250) and above receive two dividend plants and Katsura members ($2,500) receive a special plant chosen by the curator of the living collections.
+Holly members ($250) and above receive two dividend plants and Collectors Circle members receive a plant of curatorial significance.

 Plant sale is open to all members of the public.

 There will be a plant sale talk and demonstration given by Michael Martin Mills of the Rhododendron Society on “How to Plant a Root-bound Rhododendron” that will take place under the Events Tent at 11:00am.